bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 ### Console Function Instructions

 There are no console functions unique to this product.
 All console functions found in this product are identical to the 2 Argon + XeThru firmware.
-Their documentation can be found in [section 2](#console-function-instructions) above.
+Their documentation can be found in the 2 Argon + XeThru [section](#console-function-instructions) above.

 ### Published Messages

 The only published messages that are unique to this product are below.
 All the others are identical to the 2 Argon + XeThru firmware.
-Their documentation can be found in [section 2](#published-messages) above.
+Their documentation can be found in the 2 Argon + XeThru [section](#published-messages) above.

 #### INS3331 Data